Diane F. Mahoney, PhD, APRN, BC, FGSA, FAAN

 B39 - 146

-Jacques Mohr Professor in Geriatric Nursing, Nursing Professor, Senior Scientist MGH Munn Center for Nursing Research, and Director of Gerontechnology Research and Development,
+Jacques Mohr Professor of Geriatric Nursing, Nursing Professor, Senior Scientist MGH Munn Center for Nursing Research, and Director of Gerontechnology Research and Development,

 Dr. Diane Feeney Mahoney is the Institute's Jacque Mohr Professor of Geriatric Nursing Research, and Director of Gerontechnology Research and Development.
-She is a geriatric nurse practitioner, senior social science researcher, and gerontologist who has been developing and testing innovative ways to use telecommunication and wireless sensor based technologies with frail and cognitively impaired older adults and their family caregivers for over a decade.
+She is a geriatric nurse practitioner, senior social science researcher, and gerontologist who has been developing and testing innovative ways to use telecommunication and wireless sensor based technologies with frail and cognitively impaired older adults and their family caregivers for the last twenty years.

-As an internationally acknowledged pioneer in the field of gerontechnology, she has developed:
+As an internationally acknowledged pioneer in the field of Gerontechnology (aging and technology), she has developed: